Big East Conference: Swimming and Diving

 Big East men's swimming & diving is made up entirely of charter conference members, with UConn being a charter member of the 1979 incarnation, Xavier a charter member of the 2013 incarnation, and Georgetown, Providence, Seton Hall, and Villanova being charter members of both versions.
 However, UConn announced shortly before rejoining the Big East that it would cut men's swimming & diving along with men's cross country, men's tennis, and women's rowing effective in July 2021.
 Butler cut men's swimming & diving in 2007, when they also cut lacrosse.
 St. John's cut men's swimming & diving in 2003 due to Title IX, when they also cut women's swimming & diving, football, men's cross country, men's indoor track & field, and men's outdoor track & field and added men's lacrosse.
 The Big East Conference originally started sponsoring men's swimming & diving in 1979.

 The Big East Conference Men's Swimming & Diving Championships have been held at some of the most prestigious pools in the United States.
 These pools include: Indiana University Natatorium, which has hosted multiple NCAA Division I Men's Swimming & Diving Championships and multiple United States Olympic Swimming Trials and United States Olympic Diving Trials; Nassau County Aquatic Center, which has hosted NCAA Division I Men's Swimming & Diving Championships and the International Goodwill Games; and University of Pittsburgh's Trees Pool, which hosted a total of 17 Big East Conference Men's Swimming & Diving Championships.

-Out of the current members, Xavier has won a total of six Big East Conference Men's Swimming & Diving Championships, while Georgetown, Seton Hall, and Villanova have each won two.
+Out of the current members, Xavier has won a total of six Big East Conference Men's Swimming & Diving Championships, Georgetown has won four, while Seton Hall and Villanova have each won two.